-According to the results of a new study, we can blame a large number of products and activities for causing traumatic brain injuries (TBIs) in babies, young children and teenagers.
-Published in the medical journal Brain Injury, the study singles out beds, bicycles, sports, floors, home furnishings, and child nursery equipment for causing the most TBIs in young people.
+According to the results of a disturbing new study, we can blame a large number of products and activities as causes of traumatic brain injury (TBIs) in babies, young children and teenagers.
+Published in the medical journal Brain Injury, the study singles out beds, bicycles, sports, floors, home furnishings, and child nursery equipment — like baby car seats — for causing the most TBIs in young people.

 The study’s authors, including lead author Dr. Bina Ali from the Pacific Institute for Research and Evaluation, gathered data from the National Electronic Injury Surveillance System, focusing on the span between 2010 and 2013.
 They found children aged 0-19 accounted for 4.1 million non-fatal TBI-related emergency room visits during that time period.
 The most common diagnosis was internal organ injury.